GAP Tuition Assistance

 Are you eligible?

 The GAP Tuition Assistance program is based on financial need.
-Eligible participants must provide proof of gross family income, which cannot be over the 250% of the Federal Poverty Guidelines (see chart).
-However, it is important to note that meeting the financial criteria alone DOES NOT guarantee funding from the GAP Tuition Assistance program.
+Eligible participants must provide proof of gross family income, which cannot be over the 250% of the Federal Poverty Guidelines.
+However, it is important to note that meeting the financial criteria alone DOES NOT guarantee to fund from the GAP Tuition Assistance program.
 In addition to meeting the financial criteria, applicants must also demonstrate the capacity to achieve the program outcomes: